Efficiency Calculator

-Pressure calculator can be used to calculate the pressure exerted for a force applied over a specific area
+Efficiency calculator can be used to calculate the efficiency of a system or process

 Charles law is an ideal gas law that states that the volume of a given mass of gas varies directly with the absolute temperature (Kelvin) of the gas when the pressure is kept constant.
 So, using this relationship, we can calculate the change in volume of a fixed mass of gas given the temperature change.
 The Charles Law Calculator will help you calculate the values of the missing variable in the Charles Law when the other values of the variables are given.